Our Services

 Fluoride

-Using small amounts of fluoride on a routine basis can help prevent tooth decay.
-Fluoride is absorbed into structures such as bones and teeth, making them stronger and more resistant to fractures and decay.
+Using small amounts of fluoride routinely can help prevent tooth decay.
+As a result, fluoride becomes absorbed into structures such as bones and teeth, making them stronger and more resistant to fractures and decay.

 +